rebeca53/nd940-android-kotlin-final-project/README.md

 16. User can download image of the day.
 17. The Download button has an animation.
 18. Plus: Notify when download is done.
-19. Favorites screen displays image of the day when no item is clicked.
-It receives this data using a bundle.

 ## Timeline
 ### 1. Design all screens